Saudi Arabia - SA - SAU - KSA - Middle East

 Background

 Saudi Arabia is the birthplace of Islam and home to Islam's two holiest shrines in Mecca and Medina.
 The king's official title is the Custodian of the Two Holy Mosques.
-The modern Saudi state was founded in 1932 by ABD AL-AZIZ bin Abd al-Rahman AL SAUD (Ibn Saud) after a 30-year campaign to unify most of the Arabian Peninsula.
+ABD AL-AZIZ bin Abd al-Rahman AL SAUD (Ibn Saud) founded the modern Saudi state in 1932 after a 30-year campaign to unify most of the Arabian Peninsula.
 One of his male descendants rules the country today, as required by the country's 1992 Basic Law.
-Following Iraq's invasion of Kuwait in 1990, Saudi Arabia accepted the Kuwaiti royal family and 400,000 refugees while allowing Western and Arab troops to deploy on its soil for the liberation of Kuwait the following year.
-The continuing presence of foreign troops on Saudi soil after the liberation of Kuwait became a source of tension between the royal family and the public until all operational US troops left the country in 2003.
-Major terrorist attacks in May and November 2003 spurred a strong ongoing campaign against domestic terrorism and extremism.
-US troops returned to the Kingdom in October 2019 after attacks on Saudi oil infrastructure.
+After Iraq invaded Kuwait in 1990, Saudi Arabia took in the Kuwaiti royal family and 400,000 refugees, while allowing Western and Arab troops to deploy on its soil and liberate Kuwait the following year.
+Major terrorist attacks in 2003 spurred a strong ongoing campaign against domestic terrorism and extremism.
+US troops returned to the Kingdom in 2019 after attacks on Saudi oil infrastructure.

 The country remains a leading producer of oil and natural gas and holds about 17% of the world's proven oil reserves as of 2020.
-The government continues to pursue economic reform and diversification, particularly since Saudi Arabia's accession to the WTO in 2005 and promotes foreign investment in the Kingdom.
-In April 2016, the Saudi Government announced a broad set of socio-economic reforms, known as Vision 2030.
-Low global oil prices throughout 2015 and 2016 significantly lowered Saudi Arabia’s governmental revenue.
-In response, the government cut subsidies on water, electricity, and gasoline; reduced government employee compensation packages; and announced limited new land taxes.
-In coordination with OPEC and some key non-OPEC countries, Saudi Arabia agreed to cut oil output in early 2017 to regulate supply and help elevate global prices.
-In early 2020, this agreement by the so-called OPEC+ coalition collapsed.
-Saudi Arabia launched a price war by flooding the market with low-priced oil before returning to the negotiating table to agree to OPEC+’s largest and longest-lasting output cut.
-This cut helped to buoy prices that had collapsed as a result of the price war and the effect of the COVID-19 pandemic.
+The government continues to pursue economic reform and diversification -- particularly since Saudi Arabia's accession to the WTO in 2005 -- and promotes foreign investment in the Kingdom.
+In 2016, the Saudi Government announced broad socio-economic reforms known as Vision 2030.
+Low global oil prices in 2015 and 2016 significantly lowered Saudi Arabia’s governmental revenue, prompting cuts to subsidies on water, electricity, and gasoline; reduced government-employee compensation; and new land taxes.
+In coordination with OPEC and some key non-OPEC countries, Saudi Arabia agreed to cut oil output in 2017 to regulate supply and help boost global prices.
+In 2020, this agreement collapsed, and Saudi Arabia launched a price war by flooding the market with low-priced oil before returning to the negotiating table to agree to a major output cut that helped buoy prices.

 Environment - current issues